DTSG reopens Warri Benin Highway - Vanguard News

 “It is to the glory of God that we announce the re-opening of the road today Friday September 20 as against the Saturday we earlier promised.

-“This is in fulfilment of our avowed commitment to ameliorate the sufferings of road users that have been stucked there for almost two weeks.
+“This is in fulfilment of our avowed commitment to ameliorate the sufferings of road users that have been stuck there for almost two weeks.

 “I must commend the contractors Obakpor J. U. Construction for their resilience and sacrifice to deliver on target.